Sechura–Catacao languages

-Sechura–Catacao is a proposed connection between the small Catacaoan language family of Peru and the language isolate Sechura (Sek).
+Sechura–Catacao is a proposed connection between the language isolates Sechura (Sek) and Tallán of Peru.
 The languages are extremely poorly known, but Kaufman (1990) finds the connection convincing, Campbell (2012) persuasive.

 External relationships

 Kaufman (1994: 64) groups Leco and Sechura–Catacao together as part of a proposed Macro-Lecoan family.

 Tovar (1961), partly based on Schmidt (1926), classifies Sechura–Catacao together with the Chimuan languages in his Yunga–Puruhá family.

 Vocabulary

 Loukotka (1968) lists the following basic vocabulary items.